Permify/permify/docs/versioned_docs/version-0.2.x/example-use-cases/parent-child.md

 }
 ```

-Since ``member` represents the relation with student entitiy.
+Since ``member` represents the relation with student entity.
 It can reach its relations with comma.
 So,

 - ``member.self``
 indicates student itself, whom takes that class.